mibwurrepo/Gavriilidou_et_al_Flavos_ComparativeGenomics/README.md

 Assembly_Annotation.Rmd - R Markdown file containing bash commands and information on the whole genome sequencing data processing done on a Linux server.

+**Functional Profiling Analysis**

+Functional_Profiling_Data_Analysis.Rmd - R Markdown file with all R scripts and additional information for analysing the genome annotation data.